SongHere/HSM_USE/readme.txt

 HSM_USE: Hybrid Sampling Mode Design for Compressive Imaging Based on Unified Sparsity Estimation

-The source codes and data of the work "Hybrid Sampling Mode Design for Compressive Imaging Based on Adaptive Block Compressed Sensing"
+The source codes and data of the work "A Hybrid Sampling Mode Design for Compressive Imaging Based on Adaptive Block Compressed Sensing"

 % -----------------------------------------------------------------------
 % Author: Zhen Song